AdobeDocs/pdfservices-api-documentation/src/pages/overview/1.3.0/pdf-services-api/index.md

 ## Public API

-PDF Services API is accessible directly via REST APIs which requires Adobe-provided credential for authentication.
+PDF Tools API is accessible directly via REST APIs which requires Adobe-provided credential for authentication.
 Once you've completed the [Getting Credentials](pdf-services-api/#getting-credentials) workflow, a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
 The zip file structures are as follows:

 -   **Personalized Download**: The samples download zip contains a private.key file and a samples folder with a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and a pdfservices-api-credentials.json file.